kubenet-dev/docs/docs/01-getting-started/02_prereq.md

 ## kubenetctl

-kubenetctl is a single binary built for linux and Mac OS, distributed via [ghreleases][ghreleases] focussed to help run through the kubenet exercises.
+kubenetctl is a single binary built for linux and Mac OS, distributed via [ghreleases][ghreleases] focussed to help run through the kubenet exercises (basically `kubenetctl` tries to avoid fat fingering when executing the exercises).

-!!!note "The --shell option allows to change the shell used to execute the commands, by default it uses bash.
-If you wan to use another shell use --shell zsh e.g"
+!!!note "kubenetctl is a binary tool that executes kubenet tasks (exercises) through the OS shell.
+By default kubenetctl uses the bash shell. if you prefer a different shell, you can alter the shell using the --shell option.
+E.g. using zsh or other"

 /// tab | linux/Mac OS